What is Web Scraping & How to Scrape Data from a Website?

 Web scraping poses various challenges that can make the web data extraction process complex.
 The primary hurdles include the risk of being blocked by target websites, issues related to scalability, unique HTML site structures, and the ongoing need for infrastructure maintenance.

-Websites commonly employ strategies to regulate incoming traffic, including measures such as CAPTCHAs, rate limiting, IP addresses blocking, browser fingerprinting, etc. Using proxies from reputable providers and managing user agents may help you overcome this challenge.
+Websites commonly employ strategies to regulate incoming traffic, including measures such as CAPTCHAs, rate limiting, IP blocking, browser fingerprinting, or protection services such as Cloudflare.
+Using proxies from reputable providers and managing user agents may help you overcome this challenge, especially if you use a suitable proxy type for your project, such as residential proxies.

 Websites are constantly improving their user experience, meaning their design, features, or layout might change occasionally.
 These changes can impact a web scraping process, meaning your web scraping tool needs to be constantly updated.